rdsea/bigdataincidentanalytics/REASONING.md

 ### Apache Flink

-The [Apache Flink](https://flink.apache.org/) component represents a common stream-processing aggregation scenario.
+The [Apache Flink](https://flink.apache.org/) component represents a common stateful stream-processing aggregation scenario.
 It consumes the sensor data from the MQTT broker, keys the stream by the `device_id` attritbute and calculates the averages of `humidity` and `temperature` for every 10 records.
 The resulting calculation is finally sent to the Elasticsearch component and stored under the `flink-sensor-data` index.

 A sample JSON-encoded aggregation produced by Flink looks the following: